Strobilanthes kunthiana: Habitat

 In 2006, Neelakurunji flowered again in Kerala and Tamil Nadu after a gap of 12 years.

 In 2017, Neelakurinji flowers bloomed in the hills behind Kumaraswamy temple in Sanduru, Bellary district.

 Conservation

 Kurinjimala Sanctuary protects the kurinji in approximately 32 km2 core habitat in Kottakamboor and Vattavada villages in Idukki district of Kerala.
 The Save Kurinji Campaign Council organizes campaigns and, programs for conservation of the Kurinji plant and its habit.
 Kurinji Andavar temple located in Kodaikanal on Tamil Nadu dedicated to Tamil God Murugan also preserves Strobilanthes plants.

+Cultural significance

+The Paliyan tribal people living in Tamil Nadu use the plant's flowering cycle as a reference to calculate their age.

 References in literature

 Kurinji flower is used to describe the associated mountainous landscape where it blooms in Sangam Literature classical Tamil literature.
 The historical novel, Kurinji Flowers by Clare Flynn features the neelakurinji as a backdrop to a tragic love affair in 1940s India.

 Prime Minister Narendra Modi also referenced the neelakurinji in his Independence Day speech in 2018, a year when the neelakurinji was in bloom.